kpierczy/SNR-Project/config/params/README.md

     - If `true`, the random vertical flips will be applied to the dataset
 11. "augmentation/horizontal_flip" :
     - If `true`, the random horizontal flips will be applied to the dataset

+# Training config (fit.json)

+1. "base_model" :
+    - Path to the file (relative to dirs.json/models) containing saved weights that will be loaded before the training.
+If `null`, no weights will be loaded
+2. "batch_size" :
+    - Batch size (for both training and validation datasets)
+3. "kernal_initializator" :
+    - initialization method of weights (@see tf.keras.initialilzers.get())
+4. "bias_initializator" :
+    - initialization method of biases (@see tf.keras.initialilzers.get())
+5. "vgg_layers_to_train" :
+    - number of last VGG's convolutional layers to be trained (-1 for all)
+6. "optimization/optimizer" :
+    - Name of the optimiser to be used (@see tf.keras.Model.compile)
+7. "optimization/loss" :
+    - Name of the loss function to be used (@see tf.keras.Model.compile)
+8. "optimization/learning_rate/indicator" :
+    - Metric that when plateaued determines learning rate's reduction (@see tf.keras.Model.compile)
+9. "optimization/learning_rate/init" :
+    - Initial learning rate
+10. "optimization/learning_rate/min" :
+    - Minimal learning rate
+11. "optimization/learning_rate/min_delta" :
+    - Minimal reduction of the learning rate on the plateau
+12. "optimization/learning_rate/reduce_factor" :
+    - Reduction factor of the learning rate on the plateau
+13. "optimization/learning_rate/patience" :
+    - Number of epochs on the plateau before learning rate's reduction
+14. "optimization/learning_rate/cooldown" :
+    - Number of epochs after reduction when patience counter is not incrementerd (@see: tf.keras.callbacksReduceLROnPlateau)
+15. "optimization/learning_rate/verbosity" :
+    - Verbosity of the automatic learning rate's adaptation (0: quite, 1: verbose)
+16. "epochs" :
+    - Number of training's epochs
+17. "initial_epoch" :
+    - Number of the epoch that training should begin with (handy for re-running the interrupted training)
+18. "steps_per_epoch" :
+    - Number of batches of data proceeded during the epoch.
+If `null` the whole dataset will be proceeeded at the each epoch.
+19. "environment/gpu_memory_cap_mb" :
+    - Size of the memory allocated on the GPU by tensorflow
+20. "environment/tf_device_verbosity" :
+    - Verbosity of the tensorflow data placement
+21. "environment/verbosity" :
+    - Training verbosity level (@see tf.keras.Model.fit())
+22. "environment/workers" :
+    - Number of workers used to prefetch data during training (@see tf.keras.Model.fit())